billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 model numbers**.
 We are treating such a pair as a single device with double the channel capacity.

-SpikeGLX has these requirements for a multifunction IO device.
+SpikeGLX has these requirements for a multifunction IO device:

 1. It must be an NI device that we can talk to via DAQmx (a general purpose device programming language for NI hardware).